Where is the nearest food shop?

 Please take your tent down by 11am on the morning you are leaving.
 You may leave your car on site for the rest of the day, except at Bank Holidays and other times when the site is full.

 Can I have a fire or barbecue?

-Fires are strictly forbidden.
-You are welcome to use a barbecue, as long as it is above ground.
+Fires are not allowed, but you are welcome to use a barbecue, as long as it is above ground.

 Can under 18s stay at the site?

 Under 18s must be accompanied by an adult.

 Do I have to pay for the showers?